 Variable annuities and fixed annuities are very different creatures.
 Fixed annuities earn a set rate of interest for a specific time period.
 Fixed annuities have almost no fees (some riders may have a fee) and no expenses.
 What you earn is what you get.

-Variable annuities invest your funds in separate accounts (sub accounts) that invest in securities such as stocks and bonds, etc. Each separate account will offer specific investment objectives, you select the accounts that will best help you reach your goal.
+Variable annuities invest your funds in separate accounts (subaccounts) that invest in securities such as stocks and bonds, etc. Each separate account will offer specific investment objectives, and you select the accounts that will best help you reach your goal.